bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-5.md

-# The human role in mapping: from data to maps
+# The human role in mapping: From data to maps

 ## In between data and maps are people.